andy-byers/paw/README.md

 ## Roadmap
 + [ ] ensure mangling produces a unique name
 + [ ] prevent duplicate methods across compatible inherent impl blocks
++ [ ] support operators # and [] on slices
++ [ ] make slice a builtin type (better syntax, allow creation with `container[range]` syntax, use mutability of container to determine slice mutablilty, etc.)
++ [ ] make a note about "gotcha" situations involving slices (For example, if the container a slice is referencing is modified while the slice is live, it is possible for the container to be reallocated, leaving the slice pointing to the old allocation.
+The GC will keep the old allocation alive via an internal pointer, so while this won't cause a "use after free", it is likely to cause unexpected behavior.)
 + [x] parameterize methods and associated functions on the type parameters of their containing impl blocks, as well as their own type parameters, then get rid of IrSignature::self member
 + [x] consider collecting generic bounds into predicate lists to be validated after the main unification routine
 + [ ] add check to make sure implemented trait methods are compatible with trait declarations